© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Highlands Farm Palaeolithic site is a scheduled monument protected by Historic England under reference 1004855.
 View the official record →

-Highlands Farm is a Palaeolithic site located in Oxfordshire, England, containing evidence of human activity dating to the Middle Palaeolithic period.
+Highlands Farm is a Palaeolithic site located in Oxfordshire, England, and represents evidence of early human occupation during the Stone Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004855.

 Highlands Farm Palaeolithic site is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004855.